Learn to include GIFs in your email campaigns.

 Each provider handles GIFs differently.
 If they're not supported, they'll normally show the first frame as a still image.

-You can add GIFs to your campaign in the same was as you add other images.
-Learn all about using images in Working with images in EasyEditor.
+You can add GIFs to your campaign in the same way as you add other image types.

 Using GIFs with Microsoft Outlook 365

 GIF support is new to Microsoft Outlook and not all versions have it.
 For example, due to a phased roll-out of GIF support, some versions of Outlook 2016 still are unable to play GIFs.

 Microsoft fully introduced GIF support in Outlook 365, but sometimes they require a little tweaking to get looking just right.

 GIFs play automatically and loop three times, after which they pause.
 Play the GIF again using the play icon.